 Please explain in terms your grandmother/9-year-old nephew/CEO can understand the differences and similarities between supervised learning and reinforcement learning.

 Supervised learning and reinforcement learning are both paradigms of machine learning.
 There are three paradigms in total: supervised learning, unsupervised learning and reinforcement learning.
-In machine learning you use computer algorithms, which is a piece of logic written in computer code that the computer can compile(understand) it.
-The algorithms of machine learning are based on statistical or mathematical model, which maximizes a certain value or search for patterns or similarities.
+In machine learning you use computer algorithms, which is a piece of logic written in computer code that the computer can compile(understand).
+The algorithms of machine learning are based on statistical or mathematical model, which maximize a certain value (prediction) or search for patterns, similarities or characteristics (classifier).
 All algorithms of machine learning have a high computing intensity and regularly you run the code much longer than a usual computer script to get valuable results.
-Both methods use neural networks, if it is required.
+Both methods can use neural networks approximators or not (then it becomes deep learning).

 The difference between supervised learning and reinforcement learning is that supervised learning receives two data sets, which has two types of data.
 The first type is a x-value and the second type is a y-value.
-Each x-value is connected with a y-value.
+Each x-value is clearly connected to a y-value (or maybe a y-value-tuple).
 Then there are two types of sets: a training set and a test set.
 The data from the training set you use to train the model.
 By giving the model a big set of training data, it can easily figure out the relationship between x and y.
 Then you use the test data to test your model, if it learned appropriately.
 You always predict a y-value using a x-value from the test set.
 Then you compare the predicted y with the real y from your test set and calculate an accuracy.
 The accuracy should rate your model and describe how precise it recognizes the pattern resp. relationship between x and y.

 Reinforcement learning on the other side doesn’t need data set.
 There, you have agents, environments, actions, reward and states.
-The agent, which is usually a model as well tries to explore his environment by trial and error.
+The agent, which is usually a model, tries to explore his environment by trial and error.
 An environment is usually a game, but it can be also something else.
 Then he memorizes his states and the actions, which he chose.
 For each action he received e certain reward.
-Depending the environment, the reward could even be negative.
+Depending on the environment, the reward could even be negative, but the agent always maximizes reward (alternatively it may minimize costs to reach certain reward levels.
+The dynamics, nevertheless, remain very similar).

-So, the main difference is for sure, that the learning in the supervised learning is limited.
+So, the main difference is for sure, that the learning in the supervised learning is limited to the input provided by the data sets.
 The model can only learn as good as his training data are.
-In reinforcement learning a model can adapt to changes in the environment, if the model is optimized.
+In reinforcement learning a model can adapt to changes in the environment and continue to improve performance by interaction with the environment, without the need of external inputs like training sets.

 6. Bibliography